Brian Brazier

-Brian M Brazier (born 1942), is a male former boxer who competed for England.
+Brian M. Brazier (born 9 January 1942), is a male former boxer who competed for England.

-Boxing career
+Biography

+Brazier was part of the 1961 British team, which was labelled "the greatest win ever for a Great Britain team" after defeating the United States team ten bouts to nil.

-He represented England and won a bronze medal in the 63.5 kg light welterweight at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Brazier represented the 1962 English team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the light-welterweight category, where he won a bronze medal after losing Clement Quartey of Ghana in the semi-final round.

 He was a member of the Croydon Boxing Club.
 He made his professional debut on 27 August 1963 and fought in 14 fights until 1966.

 He was a member of the Army Boxing Club and was twice Light Welterweight ABA champion in 1961 and 1962.